-For the third "unexcused" tardy and for every one thereafter, you will be assigned one detention.
-A suspension will be assigned on the $8^{th}$ unexcused tardy.
+For the third "unexcused" tardy and for every tardy thereafter, you will be assigned one detention.
+A suspension may be assigned on the 8th unexcused tardy.

 TARDY TO CLASS

 Whenever you are late for class, you must have an admission slip.
 The classroom teacher determines lateness.
 If you are late and do not have an admission slip, you may receive a misconduct card or a detention.